codeitlikemiley/vuetified/readme.md

         ];
     }
 ```

 ## Linting
-If Your Using VS Code which i highly recommend since they offer great Plugins For Vue and ES lint
+If your using VS Code which I highly recommend since they offer great plugins for Vue and ES lint

-You can Pm me Directly at [Facebook](https://www.facebook.com/uriah.san) So i Can Share My Settings
+You can PP me directly at [Facebook](https://www.facebook.com/uriah.san) So I can share my settings

 Install VS Code , then install this plugin [Settings Sync](https://github.com/shanalikhan/code-settings-sync.git)

 ## Issues
-If You Have Any Seen Any Bugs Please Report Make an [Issue](https://github.com/codeitlikemiley/vuetified/issues)
+If you have seen any bugs please report it by making an [issue](https://github.com/codeitlikemiley/vuetified/issues)

 ## Pull Request
-If You Want To Add Components To Be Part Of Vuetified Please Make a [Pull Request](https://github.com/codeitlikemiley/vuetified/pulls)
+If you want to add components to be part of vuetified please make a [pull request](https://github.com/codeitlikemiley/vuetified/pulls)